 - Neighborhood Business Program Associate

 Propeller is an Equal Opportunity and Affirmative Action Employer.
-Women and minority individuals are encouraged to submit applications.
+Women and candidates of color are encouraged to submit applications.

 Executive 360 Degree Evaluation, Request for Proposals

 Propeller is in search of a consultant to conduct a 360 degree/multi-rater assessment of their senior employee(s).
 This assessment will be a pilot that Propeller hopes to extend to all internal customer-focused positions (e.g., human resources roles, communications roles, etc.).

 We anticipate the following steps: